-A Cat Survived A Washing Machine Cycle, Barely, And Vets Warn Of The Danger Of Not Paying Attention
+A Cat Barely Survived A Washing Machine Cycle And Vets Warn Of The Danger Of Not Paying Attention

 “All of a sudden she heard a meow and saw a little white foot.
 The way she describes it was she was just in shock and she immediately phoned my grandpa and said, ‘come with me to vet,'” she said.

-According to a GoFundMe page set up to cover Felix’ vet bills, the injuries the animal suffered were pretty gruesome.
+According to a GoFundMe page set up to cover Felix’s vet bills, the injuries the animal suffered were pretty gruesome.

 WARNING: the following paragraph contains content that may be disturbing to some readers.

 Felix had been inside the machine for 35 minutes, during which time he nearly drowned, and was flung about due to the motion of the machine.
-He had fluid in his lungs and multiple bruises; he family describes him as being “confused” and “barely breathing.”
+He had fluid in his lungs and multiple bruises; his family describes him as being “confused” and “barely breathing.”

-They took Felix to an area emergency animal clinic, and immediately were told that the prognosis wasn’t good.
+They took Felix to an area emergency animal clinic and immediately were told that the prognosis wasn’t good.

 “It’s rare that cats make it through something like this,” said Asha, and indeed, Felix was in critical condition.

 A #Minnesota cat survived a full cycle in his owner’s washing machine.
 Felix miraculously survived the “warm wash, cold rinse” cycle, but temporarily lost his vision and contracted pneumonia.